 French New Wave: The Arrival of Artisanal Coffee

 For all its longevity, traditional French sidewalk society has suffered a decline with many cafés closing down.
-Cultural observers blame a combination of the smoking ban enacted in 2008, home coffee machines and digital connectivity.
+Cultural observers blame a combination of the smoking ban enacted in 2008, home espresso machines and digital connectivity.

 Nevertheless, a visit to a traditional café is as worthwhile as a trip up the Eiffel Tower and a great way to put your finger on the country’s pulse – even if American coffee nerds find the bitter Robusta-based brews a little hard to swallow.

 The good news is that fellow coffee fiends need grimace no more.
 While slower to take off in France than in anglophone countries, third wave coffee is on the rise in France.
-There are now some ten barista schools and caffeeology training centers in the country.
+There are now some ten barista schools and coffeeology training centers in the country.
 Vive la révolution!

 As a result, you can enjoy the best of both worlds – French interior design and food together with American style java.